-Calculus 1 continues the theory of functions of one single variable (from the college); in the first part it contains: real and complex numbers, sequences and series of numbers, sequences and series of
+Calculus 1 continues the theory of functions of one single variable (from the college); in the first part it contains: real and complex numbers, sequences and series of numbers, sequences and series of functions.
+In the second part, the differential calculus of functions of several variables is presented: partial derivatives, the differential, extrema and conditional extrema, implicit functions.
 Topics: Real numbers.
 Complex numbers.
 Series of real and complex numbers.
 Sequences of functions.
 Series of functions.
 Taylor Polynomials.
 Power Series.
 Elementary functions.
 Euclidian Spaces.
 Partial Derivatives.
 The Differential.
 Extrema of functions of several variables.
 Implicit functions.
 Conditional Extrema.